WouterSioen/country-list/README.md

     $language = $this->getContainer()->get('countries')->getSpecificForLanguage('be', 'en');
     // returns 'Belgium'

+Most modern PHP Frameworks have a dependency injection container.
 This is the prefered way, since there will only be one instance of the countries object, and data will be cached in this object.

 ### PHP 5.4 (+)